Russo-Georgian War: Geopolitical impact

 The war also affected Georgia's ongoing and future memberships in international organisations.
 On 12 August 2008 the country proclaimed that it would quit the Commonwealth of Independent States, which it held responsible for not avoiding the war.
 Its departure became effective in August 2009.
 The war hindered Georgia's prospects for joining NATO for the foreseeable future.
 Medvedev stated in November 2011 that NATO would have accepted former Soviet republics if Russia had not attacked Georgia.
 "If you ... had faltered back in 2008, the geopolitical situation would be different now," Medvedev told the officers of a Vladikavkaz military base.

 According to academic Martin Malek, western countries did not feel it was necessary to aggravate tensions with Russia over "tiny and insignificant" Georgia.
 He wrote in the Caucasian Review of International Affairs that Western policy makers did not want to alienate Russia because its support was necessary to solve "international problems".
 The May 2015 report by the Committee on Foreign Affairs of the European Parliament stated that "the reaction of the EU to Russia's aggression towards, and violation of the territorial integrity of, Georgia in 2008 may have encouraged Russia to act in a similar way in Ukraine".
 The Russian invasion of Ukraine brought the memories of the Russo-Georgian War again into a broader geopolitical focus.
-In an opinion piece published in The New York Times on 6 March 2022, the incumbent Prime Minister of the United Kingdom Boris Johnson stated that Russia's actions in Georgia in 2008 was one of the lessons of the past that the West has failed to learn.
+In an opinion piece published in The New York Times on 6 March 2022, the Prime Minister of the United Kingdom, Boris Johnson, stated that Russia's actions in Georgia in 2008 was one of the lessons of the past that the West has failed to learn.